LCP LCP LCP

 More complications reveal themselves.
 (They always do.)
 As a manager makes decisions, she must consider how they might create different conditions for the team and adjust the strands that need it.

-In our Executing Strategy simulation, participants make decisions for a hypothetical organization of 440 people.
+In our Executing Strategy offering, participants make decisions for a hypothetical organization of 440 people.
 They set metrics for their teams and make large and small decisions to move toward those metrics and the strategy set by the CEO.
 With those tactics, they start creating the braid of decisions they believe will fulfill their part of the CEO’s direction.
 Results come in.
 Complications arise.
 Opportunities emerge.
 The participants learn to add to some strands, abandon others, and thin the rest.
 Through cycles of decision-making in a simulated world, participants learn how to weave a braid to deliver the corporate direction.
 This practice clarifies their strengths and challenges back in their jobs in “the real world” — and makes those easier to address.

 Braiding, braiding, and more braiding.
 Each time she did it, Suzanne got better at braiding my hair.
 Managers also benefit from repeated practice in braiding the strands of business capabilities to execute strategy.